HorvathLab/NGS/scSNVis/README-snv_plotter_pcaumaptsne.md

 ## Input
 The script accepts three inputs:
 - STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as a .RDS
-- SCReadCounts output file (-t) saved as a .tsv
+- SCReadCounts output file (-t) that is tab-delimited and either a .tsv or .txt

 See sample files for reference.